mamun001/kubernetes_interview_questions/kubernetes_interview_questions.md

      Answer:  Create SHA256 Hash  of the binary and compare the message digest with the one given on the official web site.

 ## .

+## ..........

+#### 212. (Not really an interview question, more a real life question) .
+You are trying to run a pod with "kubectl run" command, but running into issues with exact formats and options, what do you do (besides googling)?

+     Answer:  kubectl run -h

+## .